 Dive bars are places that people go, sometimes, to be alone.
 We’ve done it plenty of times.
 No one talks to you and you’re able to just drink yourself into oblivion before shuffling home.
 While there, though, you’ll notice that dive bars are great for people watching.
-Without interacting, you’ll still be able to hear all about how Joe at the end of the bar once got in a fight with his brother over use of the power sander and that’s how his brother ended up sans an ear.
+Without interacting, you’ll still be able to hear all about how Joe at the end of the bar once got in a fight with his brother over the power sander and that’s how his brother ended up without an ear.
 Or, you’ll learn that Mary is on the hunt for a husband for her 30-year-old daughter just so she can get her out of the house and turn the room into her own personal casino (she’s got a lead on a used slot machine already).

 Your bartender has probably seen some shit (and will tell you about it if you’re nice).